DEBASIS000123/Restaurant-Review-predictor/Readme.md

 The accuracy of the model indicates that it can effectively predict sentiment in restaurant reviews.

 Screenshots
-Here are some screenshots of the project in action:
+Here are some results of the project in action:

-1. Review Input and Prediction
+This is a positive Review

-2. Results Display
+This is a Negative review

 (Replace the above image paths with actual images that you have in your project.)